Using Mechanical Turk¶

 - ParlAI’s MTurk functionality requires a free heroku account which can be obtained here.
 Running any ParlAI MTurk operation will walk you through linking the two.

 Then, to run an MTurk task, first ensure that the task directory is in parlai/mturk/tasks/.
 Then, run its

 run.py file with proper flags:

-E.g. to create 2 HITs for the QA Data Collection example with 1 assignment per HIT and $0.05 per assignment in sandbox mode, first go into the task directory and then run:
+E.g. to create 2 conversations for the QA Data Collection example with a reward of $0.05 per assignment in sandbox mode, first go into the task directory and then run: